react18-tools/turborepo-template/README.md

 ✅ Monorepo powered by Turborepo and GitHub actions for automating building, testing, and deploying your library

-✅ Examples with Next.js, Vite, and Remix to showcase how your library can be utilized (Note: Remix is optional due to instability in monorepo setup and folder imports)
+✅ Examples with Next.js, and Vite to showcase how your library can be utilized

 ✅ Examples pre-configured for Light/Dark theme based on user preference